-There is almost too much to do in Chamonix.
-If you want a day off the slopes or just want some variation from the ups and downs of mountain pastimes, then your days will be just as full as those of your skiing or boarding chums.
+Because Chamonix is a genuine year-round town and not a purpose-built resort, there is much more on offer here than just skiing.
+If you want a day off the slopes or just want some variation from the ups and downs of mountain pastimes, then your days will be just as full as those of your skiing or snowboarding chums.

 Explore the great outdoors

 The lifts aren’t only for skiers – take a ride on the Aiguille du Midi cable car up to 3842m, and experience the hair-raising Pas Dans la Vide.
 Alternatively, keep your feet on terra firma with the train up to Montenvers and the stunning views over the Mer de Glace, where you can explore the ice tunnels carved deep into the glacier itself.

 See the world from a different angle and feel the wind beneath your wings on a paragliding trip through the mountains with Fly Chamonix, or keep it simple and take a stroll through the forests on snowshoes stopping off for a warming mug of vin chaud along the way.